rxrbln/t2sde/README.md

 # Feature issue bounties

-In 2021 René Rebe's https://exactcode.com started a feature bounty program, at the time of writing paying out 10€ for bounty-S, 20€ for bounty-M, 40€ for bounty-L and 100€ for bounty-XL feature requests issues marked so by "rxrbln".
+In 2021 René Rebe's https://exactcode.com started a feature bounty program!
+At the time of writing paying out 10€ for bounty-S, 25€ for bounty-M, 50€ for bounty-L and 100€ for bounty-XL feature requests issues marked so by "rxrbln".
+Additionally one binary Euro (2.56€) may be eligible for any other bug filled by the T2 creator.

 The provided patch or pull request must be reasonable clean code and reproducible (at least mostly) build and work.
-Payout thru normal means like PayPal or wire transfer in the EU.
+Successful bounties are paid out thru PayPal or -if preferred, and reasoable for the amount- wire transfer within the EU.

 https://github.com/rxrbln/t2sde/issues?q=is%3Aopen+is%3Aissue+author%3Arxrbln+label%3Abounty-M+